duality-labs/hapi-indexer/README.md

 ## Solution

-The specific solution of this indexer is a combinatin of Node.js, the Hapi framework, and SQLite.
+The specific solution of this indexer is a combination of Node.js, the Hapi framework, and SQLite.

 - Server: Node.js / Hapi
-  - Nodejs is able to handle high network traffic due to cheap context price for each served request
+  - Node.js is able to handle high network traffic due to cheap context price for each served request
   - using JavaScript helps keep some types and calculations consistent across the front end
     - eg. the Duality "current price" algorithm is the same in the indexer and web app
   - decent handling of real-time tech: WebSockets / long-polling / SSE